-Checking and changing the coolant in today's cars has become a lot more complicated these days, so here are some tips to keep in mind:
+Checking and changing the coolant in today's cars has become a lot more complicated due to different coolant requirements, so here are some tips to keep in mind:

 All cars and light trucks require at least a 50/50 mixture of antifreeze and water for adequate freezing, boiling and corrosion protection.
 A 50/50 mixture will provide freezing protection down to -34 degrees F with ethylene glycol (EG) antifreeze, and -26 degrees F with propylene glycol (PG) antifreeze.

 If you are using a hydrometer to check the concentration of antifreeze in the coolant, keep in mind that the specific gravity of conventional EG antifreeze is different from that of PG (which has a density close to water).
 So if someone has added the "less-toxic" PG antifreeze to the cooling system, you will either need a special hydrometer to measure the concentration of the coolant or a refractometer (which works with either type of antifreeze).